 Contract type: Public service fixed-term contract

-Level of qualifications required: PhD or equivalent
+Level of qualifications required: Graduate degree or equivalent

 Inria, the French national research institute for the digital sciences, promotes scientific excellence and technology transfer to maximise its impact.
 It employs 2,400 people.
 Its 200 agile project teams, generally with academic partners, involve more than 3,000 scientists in meeting the challenges of computer science and mathematics, often at the interface of other disciplines.
 Inria works with many companies and has assisted in the creation of over 160 startups.
 It strives to meet the challenges of the digital transformation of science, society and the economy.

 This position is likely to be situated in a restricted area (ZRR), as defined in Decree No. 2011-1425 relating to the protection of national scientific and technical potential (PPST).Authorisation to enter an area is granted by the director of the unit, following a favourable Ministerial decision, as defined in the decree of 3 July 2012 relating to the PPST.
 An unfavourable Ministerial decision in respect of a position situated in a ZRR would result in the cancellation of the appointment.

 As part of its diversity policy, all Inria positions are accessible to people with disabilities.